Zal0/ZGB/README.md

 include $(subst ',,$(subst \,/,'$(ZGB_PATH)'))/src/MakefileCommon
 ```
 When you make any changes to any of the source files of your project, or any of the assets, only that file will be recompiled.
-The internal Makefile that comes with ZGB creates a list of dependencies and only compiles what is needed saving you a lot of time.
+The internal Makefile that comes with CrossZGB creates a list of dependencies and only compiles what is needed saving you a lot of time.
 It will also help you a lot if you work with a version control system, like git

 ---
 </details>